Test in production without watermarks.

 ChromePdfRenderer renderer = new ChromePdfRenderer();

-// Render View to PDF document
+// Render the Sales Razor view to a PDF document

 PdfDocument pdf = renderer.RenderRazorViewToPdf(_viewRenderService, "Views/Sales/Sales.cshtml", salesData);